allenai/allennlp/doc/api/allennlp.commands.rst

 .. code-block:: bash

-    $ python -m allennlp.run --help
-    usage: run [command]

     Run AllenNLP

     optional arguments:
       -h, --help  show this help message and exit

     Commands:

-        predict   Use a trained model to make predictions. train     Train a model
+        train     Train a model
-        serve     Run the web service and demo. evaluate  Evaluate the specified model + dataset
+        evaluate  Evaluate the specified model + dataset predict   Use a trained model to make predictions. serve     Run the web service and demo. make-vocab
+                  Create a vocabulary
+        elmo      Use a trained model to make predictions.

 However, it only knows about the models and classes that are included with AllenNLP.
 Once you start creating custom models,